The Clear Edge

 Test 7: Risk Reversal

-• Question: Do you assume more risk than prospect?
+• Question: Do you assume more risk than the prospect?

 Complete score: 3/7

-Diagnosis clear: Solution too vague, outcomes unmeasurable, pricing weak, risk imbalanced.
+Diagnosis is clear: the solution is too vague, outcomes are unmeasurable, pricing is weak, and risk is imbalanced.
 Four specific failures.
 Four specific fixes are needed.

 The 7 Tests Deep Dive (Evaluation Criteria)